What Is the Cloud Native Computing Foundation?

 If a Technical Oversight Committee member is impressed and has the time, they can step in and become what is called the "Incubation sponsor."
 They become a bridge between the tool's owners and the CNCF organization, other TOC members included.
 They lead and guide the discussions between all people involved.

-They help other TOC members get a technical understanding of this tool and why it's a good candidate for an Incubating project.
+They help other TOC members get a technical understanding of this tool and why it's a good candidate for incubation.
 The TOC members vote after a long process and technical analyses.
 For a project to be accepted as Incubating, two-thirds of the members must vote in favor.

 To get a tool accepted in the Incubating category, it needs to have these properties:

-• They must have a clear versioning model.
+- They must have a clear versioning model.
 For example, they go from version 1.0.6 of their tool to version 1.0.7.
 It must be clearly documented how they decided to make such a version jump.
-Or how they go from 1.0.8 to 1.1.0, under what circumstances, what are the conditions, etc.
+Or how they go from 1.0.8 to 1.1.0, under what circumstances, what the conditions are, etc.

 Graduated